aaron-grau/curic/javascript/projects/hanoi_node/README.md

 Save the pseudocode to a separate file.
 We'll come back to it later.

-Now write a `HanoiGame` class and run it using Node:
+Now write a `Game` class and run it using Node:

 * In the initialization, set an ivar for the stacks.